Unitarity-Conserving Non-Minimally Coupled Inflation and the ACT Spectral Index: Introduction

 \section{Introduction}

+Inflation seeks to explain the observed homogeneity, isotropy and flatness of the Universe and the magnitude and scale dependence of the observed primordial density perturbations via an early era of exponential expansion.
+This is possible if the energy density of the Universe is dominated by a scalar potential $V(\phi)$ with the right form.
+The scale dependence of the primordial density perturbations is parameterised by the scalar spectral index, $n_s$.
+This has been observationally determined by observing the temperature fluctuations, polarisation and lensing of the CMB, combined with Baryon Acoustic Oscillations (BAO) from galaxy surveys.
+Planck \cite{planck} obtained a value $n_s = 0.9652 \pm 0.0042$ (TT, TE, EE + lowE + lensing), based on CMB temperature, polarisation, low multipole polarisation (lowE) and lensing, combining the results of two likelihood methods ({\it Plik} and {\it CamSpec}).
+Including BAO observations from 6dFGS, SDSS-MGS and BOSS DR12 increases the mean $n_s$ to around 0.967 \cite{planck}.

 A new determination of the scalar spectral index by the ACT collaboration \cite{act} finds $n_s = 0.9744 \pm 0.0034$.
-This combines ACT and Planck CMB data with DESI BAO data.
+ACT is able to probe CMB polarisation up to $l = 1700$.
+This is larger than Planck, which is noise dominated in polarisation at $l > 800$.
+The new result for $n_s$ is obtained by combining the small scale CMB temperature and polarisation data from ACT DR6 with the large scale data from Planck (forming a joint P-ACT set) and combining this with CMB lensing data from ACT and Planck and with BAO data from DESI DR1, with $\Lambda$CDM assumed throughout.

 It is important to ask what the implications of this new determination are for well-motivated inflation models.
-(For recent discussions of models in light of ACT, see \cite{actm18}-\cite{actm1}.)
+(For recent discussions of models in light of ACT, see \cite{actm1}-\cite{actm17}.)
 It has been noted that the ACT spectral index is not in good agreement with the theoretical result predicted by a range of inflation models, $n_{s} = 1-2/N_{*}$.
-In particular, Higgs Inflation \cite{bs} at the classical level predicts $n_{s} = 0.965$ when $N_{*} = 57$.
+In particular.
+Higgs Inflation \cite{bs} at the classical level which predicts $n_{s} = 0.965$ when $N_{*} = 57$.

-Higgs Inflation is one example of a general class of inflation models in which the inflaton can be a conventional scalar particle with couplings to itself and to other particles of strength typical of the SM \cite{salopek}.
-This opens up the attractive possibility that the inflation can be due to a conventional scalar particle of the Standard Model (SM) and its extensions.
+Higgs Inflation is one example of a general class of inflation models in which the inflaton can be a conventional scalar particle with couplings to itself and to other particles of strength typical of the Standard Model (SM) and its extensions \cite{salopek}.
+This opens up the attractive possibility that the inflation can be due to a conventional scalar particle of the SM and its extensions.
 We recently showed that Higgs Inflation can be in reasonable agreement with the ACT spectral index when the otherwise metastable Higgs potential is stabilised by the addition of vector-like quarks to the SM of mass of the order of a TeV \cite{jmact,vlf1}.
-In this case the tensor-to-scalar is predicted to be large, $r \approx 0.1$.
+In this case the tensor-to-scalar is predicted to be large, $r \approx 0.01$.

 However, there is a concern that Higgs Inflation is fundamentally inconsistent due to unitarity violation from the non-minimal coupling \cite{uviol1,uviol2}.
 The non-minimal coupling causes Higgs scattering via graviton exchange to become strongly coupled at $E \sim M_{Pl}/\xi$.
 Whilst there is evidence that unitarity is conserved non-perturbatively and that Higgs Inflation is a self-consistent theory \cite{uv1,uv2,uv3}, it is still possible that the theory will break down at scattering energies greater than $M_{Pl}/\xi$.
 In this case the theory must be altered at higher energies to conserve unitarity, in which case it is not certain that the predictions of Higgs Inflation will remain valid.